 - policies and training need to be developed to govern the use of illumination in police work.

 I don’t know what background, if any, McCauley has in modern police work, but the use of illumination is not a use of force.
-The use of illumination is considered concealment (as in “concealment vs. cover”).
+The use of illumination may be considered concealment (as in “concealment vs. cover”).
 Concealment helps to hide the officer’s exact location from a suspect, but it cannot control the suspect, nor offer any barriers if the suspect was to charge at the officer, or begin firing a weapon at the officer.

 In McCauley’s own words: